marcwie/corona-data-donation-long-covid/README.md

+# Premise

+Contains all scripts and notebooks to reproduce the figures in [Wiedermann et al., (2023)](https://academic.oup.com/pnasnexus/article/2/7/pgad223/7225910).

 # Installation

 The package requires [poetry](https://python-poetry.org/).
 Make sure to have it installed and run `make install` after cloning this repository to install all dependencies.